-The Mean Difference from Mean (MDM) is an absolute measure of inequality that shows the mean difference between each subgroup and the setting average.
-For the weighted version (MDMW), subgroups are weighted according to their population share.
+The mean difference from mean (MDM) is an absolute measure of inequality that shows the mean difference between each subgroup and the mean (e.g. the national average).

 Arguments